Talent Mapping is a Best Practice

 While I’d like to say that identifying those missed candidates was hard — we are capable of doing real investigative research — in most cases, the candidates were pretty easy to find.

 However, the original team had overlooked those individuals because prior efforts had not gone to the trouble of mapping relevant teams at all of the target companies.

 Map Talent for Due Diligence

 Talent mapping turns candidate chaos into order as they lay down serious due diligence.
 The org charts tell you where the talent is and where it is not.
-It documents where you’ve been and where you’ve still have left to go.
-It is the only way to answer the hiring executive’s question, “Do we have everyone?”
+They document where you’ve been and where you’ve still have left to go.
+Talent mapping is the only way to answer the hiring executive’s question, “Do we have everyone?”
 For executive search and mission-critical openings, executive mapping offers you a road map to never getting lost.

 For everything you want to know about how to obtain org charts on other companies, check out The Definitive Guide to Org Charts.